KiltedCode/khandaria-campaign/sessions/2022/2022-12-01-victory-at-cost.md

 find mace that seems to have cursed (hurting and cant let go)
 finds an amulet with other hand
 yells that he has it
-`Halbir` yells stop fighting, defensive positions
+`Halber` yells stop fighting, defensive positions
 tells mage to cast spell
 `Lucy` flies away from `Prince of Earth`
 `Paladins` form up shield wall